SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-🚩As a Business Analyst for TCS Technologies, we are interested in creating a dashboar that incorporates Business Intelligence, Planning, and Scripting.
+🚩As a Business Analyst for TCS Technologies, we are interested in creating a dashboard that incorporates Business Intelligence, Planning, and Scripting.
 As a starting point, you want to enhance the dashboard that your colleague has started by incorporating HR data.

 ## Summary